 On a personal note, I can tell that I love being outdoors.
 Nature, gardening, sports, games, are crucial for a healthy lifestyle.
 It refreshes body and mind – young or old, fast or slow.
 Also here, it is about “Caring, Daring & Sharing”.
 Care for the environment: nature and wildlife.
 Care for your own well being and the ones around you.
 Dare to move, to try something/ somewhere new, to push limits.
 Share valuable moments with friends, family.
 Share knowledge and skills.
 Sharing multiplies!

 Snow/ splitboarding and skiing in Austria are favourite activities during the European winter months (I have an Austrian snowboard- and ski-instructor qualification).
 Hiking, biking and sailing in the summer are fun too.
-I love to see my family and friends and I like to play around with my SLR camera, gardening (I’ve been impressed by the bees since long, but especially since following a bee keeping course), to read a good book, to write myself (e.g. for the Dutch National Geographic Junior magazine or for HighLife+) or just to do nothing from time to time.
+I love to see my family and friends and I like to play around with my SLR camera, gardening (I’ve been impressed by the bees since long, but especially since following a bee keeping course and having my own hyves), to read a good book, to write myself (e.g. for the Dutch National Geographic Junior magazine or for HighLife+) or just to do nothing from time to time.
 Let thoughts flow and watch the world whirr by.
 I like new ideas, other perspectives, surprises and open dialogues.

 * Virunga National Park – film “Le Reveil des Virunga”: